Stock market today: Wall Street nears record levels while markets remain calm - ExBulletin

 The S&P 500 is on pace to close out its fourth consecutive winning month and just had its 15th winning week in the last 17.
 And the stock market may not have been cheap even when it bottomed in October 2022.
 That marked the most expensive decline. -the market is at its lowest in history, by some measures of stock prices relative to corporate profits, says Doug Ramsey, Leuthold's chief investment officer.

-This recent rally began last October, on hopes that inflation would calm down enough that the Federal Reserve could cut interest rates several times this year.
+This recent rally began last October in the hope that inflation cools sufficiently to the Federal Reserve to cut interest rates several times this year.
 Such cuts would ease pressure on the economy and financial system, while driving up investment prices.

-Expectations are still high for a rate cut this year, but traders have delayed their forecasts following stronger-than-expected economic reports.
+Expectations are still high for a rate cut this year, but traders have delayed their forecasts following some economic reports stronger than expected.
 Meanwhile, the data raises hopes for stronger corporate profit growth, which would also benefit stock prices.

-Amazon stock was virtually unchanged after officially joining the Dow Jones Industrial Average.
-It replaced Walgreens Boots Alliance, down 2.3%.
+Amazon stock remained virtually unchanged after that officially joined the Dow Jones Jones Industrial Average.
+It replaced Walgreens Boots Alliance, down 3.4%.

-Homebuilder stocks were rising, but faltered somewhat after a report showed new home sales strengthened last month less than economists expected.
-Toll Brothers was up 1.1% and Lennar was clinging to a 0.1% gain.
+Homebuilder stocks were mixed after a report showed new home sales strengthened last month less than economists expected.
+Toll Brothers rose 0.8% and Lennar fell 0.3%.

-Last week, stocks saw a big rally after another splashy report from Nvidia added even more fun to the frenzy already built around artificial intelligence technology.
-Nvidia, whose chips help power AI technologies, rose another 1.4% on Monday, and is already up 61% year to date.
+Last week, stocks saw strong gains one after another Nvidia blowout report has added even more cronies to the frenzy already built around artificial intelligence technology.
+Nvidia, whose chips help power AI technologies, rose another 0.9% on Monday, and is already up 61% year to date.

 The earnings season for the big S&P 500 companies is coming to an end, but this week still offers updates from several big names.
 Among them, several could give an idea of the resilience of American household spending.
-Such spending has been a key reason the U.S. economy has outperformed expectations of a possible recession.
+Such spending has been one of the main reasons the U.S. economy has exceeded expectations for a possible recession.

 Best Buy, Lowes and TJX, the parent company of TJ Maxx and Marshalls, will all release their reports this week.
 The same will be true for several large technology-related companies, including Salesforce.com and HP.